meteatamel/knative-tutorial/docs/complexdeliverywithreply.md

 # Complex Delivery with reply

-In [Complex Delivery](complexdelivery.md) example, we saw how an Event Source can fan out a message multiple Services with a Channel and Subscriptions.
+In [Complex Delivery](complexdelivery.md) example, we see how an Event Source can fan out a message multiple Services with a Channel and Subscriptions.
 A Service can also reply to an event with another event.
-This reply can further be routed to another service with a Channel and a Subscription:
+This reply can further be routed to another Service with a Channel and a Subscription:

 ![Complex Delivery with Reply](./images/complex-delivery-reply.png)

 ## Channels

-Define two InMemoryChannels with [channel1.yaml](../eventing/complexwithreply/channel1.yaml) and [channel2.yaml](../eventing/complexwithreply/channel2.yaml):
+Define two `InMemoryChannels` with [channel1.yaml](../eventing/complexwithreply/channel1.yaml) and [channel2.yaml](../eventing/complexwithreply/channel2.yaml):

 Create the channels: